Chuanqi (short story and novella): Zhiguai (tales of the strange)

 Zhiguai chuanqi, influenced by the tradition from the Six Dynasties, contains ideas from both Buddhism and Taoism.
 For example, Record of an Ancient Mirror written in Early Tang dynasty tells the story of how Wang Du from the Sui dynasty receives an ancient mirror from Hou of Fenyin and slays demons with its help; Liu Yi zhuan by Li Chaowei tells the story of how Liu Yi, when passing the north bank of Jing River after failing the examinations, meets a shepherdess, who turns out to be the daughter of the Dragon King, abused by her husband, and helps her send words to her father.
-In order to give lessons or express satire, Zhiguai chuanqi often write about supernatural beings or another world.
+In order to give lessons or express satire, zhiguai chuanqi are often about supernatural beings or another world.
 The World Inside a Pillow by Shen Jiji and The Governor of Nanke by Li Gongzuo are two examples.
 The World Inside a Pillow is a story that advises people to give up the desire for fame and gain.
 In the story, a student who has failed the examination many times meets a Taoist monk who gives him a porcelain pillow.
 When the student receives the pillow, the owner of the inn is cooking rice.
 The student sleeps on the pillow and dreams that he successfully becomes a Jinshi in the exams and is made an official, but is later exiled because of slanders.
 When he is in despair, he is pardoned and given back his former position.
-Later in his dream-life he marries, has a large family and finally dies at the age of eighty.
+Later in his dream-life he marries, has a large family, and finally dies at the age of eighty.
 When he wakes up, the rice is not yet cooked.
 Thus he realises that life is no more than a dream.
 In The Governor of Nanke, Chunyu Fen, an unsuccessful officer drinks himself to sleep and dreams about a kingdom where he experiences the ups and downs of life and gains wealth and fame, but when he wakes, he finds that the kingdom is merely a large ants' nest.
 Chunyu Fen then eschews money and women and becomes a Taoist, although he still feels somewhat attached to the ants' nest.
 The story satirised the corruption and scramble for power among officials.
 In terms of satire and writing, it is superior to The World Inside a Pillow.
 Du Zichun, The Engaging Inn and Xin Gongping shang xian written by Li Fuyan in Late Tang dynasty are also noteworthy works of chuanqi.
-Among them, Xin Gongping shang xian is particular not because of its beautiful writing, but because it uses a ghost story to reveal the secrets behind an assassination of an emperor.
+Among them, Xin Gongping shang xian is particularly notable not because of its beautiful writing, but because it uses a ghost story to reveal the secrets behind an assassination of an emperor.